 Welcome to the Race, Migration, & Indigeneity subject guide for Indiana University Bloomington

 We're glad you're here.
 This guide contains information pertaining to the subject areas of race, migration, and Indigeneity.
-Here you'll find featured content, instructional support information, research tips, new titles, and recommended resources.
+Here you'll find featured content, helpful resources and services for scholars, instructional support information, research tips, new titles, and recommended resources.

 The subject specialist and library liaison for this area is nicholae cline.
 If you would like to contact them, please use the profile box located on the left-hand side of this page.
 If you would like to request a purchase for our collections, you can use this form.